 Author, entrepreneur and marketer Seth Godin once said: “Marketing is no longer about the stuff that you make, but about the stories you tell.”
-Therefore, storytelling skills are no longer something nice to have, but a must for both marketers and product managers.
+Therefore, storytelling skills are no longer something nice to have, but a must for both marketers and product managers who are responsible for driving online sales.
 Yet, not everyone is born with a natural gift for telling a great story.
 If you fall into this group, however, we have good news for you – you’re still able to produce a compelling story about your product.
 Just follow these few golden rules.

 - #1 Set up content marketing strategy

 - #2 Don’t “borrow” product descriptions

 - #5 Engage your teammates